FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Acknowledgements and References

 For this lab, I worked with Snigdha Singhania (ss4224).
 We worked in tandem on this project with group brainstorming as well as the actual building.
+Our writeups cover much of the same material.
+Hers can be found here: https://github.com/singhaniasnigdha/Interactive-Lab-Hub/tree/Spring2021/Lab%202

 A good deal of the images for our project were taken from external sources.
 These are credited below:
 * Adafruit and Sparkfun API References were incredibly helpful for this lab